franzk/keycloak_basic/README.md

 - create a Realm called franz
 - create a client called springboot-keycloak (Client type = OpenID Connect)
 - create a role (Realm roles >> create role)
 - create an user with this role.
-Create a password in the Credentials Tab.
+Don't forget to create a password in the Credentials Tab.

 Clone this repo and run the app.